-The number one thing to remember about Instagram is that it's a social network, at least in part.
+The number one thing to remember about Instagram is that it's a social network.
 This means that you should only post photos and videos on it that you think would be appropriate in a general social setting, where they could be viewed by people you know as well as people you don't know.

 In the course of using Instagram, you may come across a photo, caption, or comment that causes you anger or distress.
 While it may be tempting to write a comment expressing your displeasure, or to start or continue an argument, show some consideration for your fellow Instagram users by taking a step back and thinking about a few things.